This package allows you to create, createMultiple, withdraw, cancel, topup, transfer, update a token stream.

 NOTE: All timestamp parameters are in seconds.

 Vesting Streams are a type of Stream used to linearly unlock a given amount of tokens over a period of time.
 You can specify the amount, cliff, start time and releasePeriod along with other configuration that controls who can transfer or cancel the contract.
 For a Stream to be considered Vesting in the Streamflow App it has to match the criteria from the isVesting helper function (or buildStreamType returns StreamType.Vesting).
-The stream must not allow top-ups, the cliff amount must not be too close to the total amount and it must not be a Dynamic token lock.
+The cliff amount must not be too close to the total amount and it must not be a Dynamic token lock.

 For more details creating a Stream with arbitrary configuration see General Stream creation.
 For creating multiple Streams at once see Create Multiple Streams.